-To better protect you and Pinnacle Career Institute MOST peer to peer file sharing sites have been blocked at the network level and cannot be downloaded or utilized on college computers.
+To better protect you and Pinnacle Career Institute, we have blocked MOST peer-to-peer file sharing sites at the network level.
+You cannot download or utilize these sites on college computers.
 This does not mean that all possible sites/software have been blocked, as that is next to impossible.
 The responsibility is YOURS to not violate Copyright Law and the College's AUP.